Migraine is a headache with pain that can last from four hours to three days

 - Episodic migraine: fewer than 15 headache days per month, some of them being migraine.

-- Chronic Migraine: 15 or more days headache per month, with headaches lasting four hours or longer, for at least three months, some being migraine.
-This is called Chronic Migraine
+- Chronic Migraine: 15 or more headache days per month, with headaches lasting four hours or longer, for at least three months, some being migraine.

 Migraine may be aggravated or triggered by specific factors.
 In a study of 1207 migraine patients, about 3 out of 4 said they have triggers for their migraine attacks.
 When given a specific list of triggers to consider; almost 95% of the people said that their attacks were brought on by certain circumstances or environmental influences.
 A few common triggers include physical exertion, odors, stress, lights, smoke, food/diet, and weather.